West Ham sign Ings from Aston Villa in £15m deal

-Danny Ings: West Ham sign Aston Villa striker on deal until 2025
+West Ham transfer news: Danny Ings joins from Aston Villa on deal until 2025

 Last updated on .From the section West Ham